fratambot/MLOps-with-wandb/README.md

 <br/>

-Your observations and insights on the hyperparameters tuning step can be shared with your team in a **[nice report](https://wandb.ai/fratambot/MNIST/reports/Hyperparams-tuning--VmlldzozNTcyMzMw)**.
+Your observations and insights on the hyperparameters tuning step can be shared with your team in a [report](https://wandb.ai/fratambot/MNIST/reports/Hyperparams-tuning--VmlldzozNTcyMzMw) linked to your sweep runs for further investigation.

 ## Retraining

 Once you have found a candidate model with the best combination of hyperparameters values you should probably retrain it on more epochs before evaluating it.
 For this task you'll use the `train.py` script with the boolean `--retrain` flag.
-The model and its hyperparameters values will be loaded from wandb and **you shouldn't change them !**.
+The model and its hyperparameters values will be loaded from wandb and **you should NOT change them !**
 ```
 python app/pipelines/train.py --retrain --epochs=15
 ```